LaBoulange/tezos-baker/README.md

 Additionally, this code doesn't leverage all the options provided by octez and TezPay.
 We encourage you to read the documentation for these tools and enhance your setup, transforming this basic configuration into something remarkable.
 - octez: https://tezos.gitlab.io/index.html
 - TezPay: https://docs.tez.capital/tezpay/tutorials/

-## Release management

-- Versions are numbered in the same way as those of the Tezos Gitlab repository, on which they are based.
-(See https://gitlab.com/tezos/tezos/-/releases).
-Before v20.0, they were based on Serokell's 'tezos-packaging' repository (See https://github.com/serokell/tezos-packaging).
-- Underlying tags are named according to the same version number, with references to the active and replaced protocol names.
-Before v18.1-1, only the major version number was used.
-- In the case of a change not tied to a new release of octez, a minor version number prefixed by an underscore is appended to both versions and tags.

 ## Prerequisites